Albert Goldman: Elvis Presley biography

-Goldman dismissed the performer as a plagiarist who never did anything of note after his first records at Sun Records, insisting that he was inferior as an artist to Little Richard and other contemporaries.
-He also portrayed Presley as nearly insane, using stories that some might see as innocuous (such as Presley taking his friends halfway across the country to buy them peanut-butter sandwiches) to "prove" that the singer had lost his grip on reality.
+In Goldman's critical 1981 biography Elvis, he dismissed the performer as a plagiarist who never did anything of note after his first records at Sun Records, insisting that he was inferior as an artist to Little Richard and other contemporaries.
+He also portrayed Presley as mentally ill, using stories such as Presley taking his friends halfway across the country to buy them peanut-butter sandwiches as evidence that the singer had lost his grip on reality.